 At some point or another, driving in the rain is inevitable for anyone who takes to the roadways.
 Unfortunately, wet road conditions can significantly increase the likelihood of a car accident.
 There are several reasons why rain and wet weather make it more risky to operate a vehicle.
 Motorists must understand these risks in order to respond appropriately and stay safe.

 Rain Contributes to Car Accident Injuries for Many Reasons

-How does the rain impact the likelihood of an accident?
+How does the rain impact the likelihood of a car accident?
 The following are 10 examples: